 (Recommended for 4th & 5th Grades)

 Combine research with personal field observations!
-Students spend the morning at the beautiful East Branch creek where they assess the life-sustaining components of the stream community, collect macroinvertebrate speciments, and trace the flow of energy.
-Int the afternoon the students play a game that teaches and reinforces important vocabulary and concepts.
+The day begins with a active demonstration that introduces students to life in a lotic (flowing) water environment, some of the special adaptations organisms need to survive in moving water, and the importance of the the stream side plants (riparian buffer).
+Students then hike through the riparian buffer forest to the beautiful East Branch creek where they assess the life-sustaining components of the stream community, collect and identify macroinvertebrate speciments, and trace the flow of energy.
+Ater a lunch break in our picnic facilities, students play a game that teaches new information and reinforces important vocabulary and concepts.
 An TeachCam session, allows students to a variety of aquatic organisms larger than life, identify the special features which help them to survive, learn more about their life cycles and how they can be used to determine stream health.

 Meets PDE Academic Standards: See list below!